Raven Rock Ramble 2008

 Here's a map of nearby hotels.

-If you decide you want to leave any gear at a sag stop - typically a jacket as the temperature rises - they'll be able to label it with your rider number and return it to Harris Lake County Park.
-In practical terms, only the crew from the first sag stop (all routes) and second sag stop (100 mile route only) will return to the park prior to the riders.
+If you want to leave any gear at a sag stop - typically a jacket as the temperature rises - they'll label it with your rider number and return it to the Longleaf Shelter at Harris Lake County Park.

 1. Obey all traffic signs and regulations.